Why book a package?

 Whale season in Vava’u is mid-July through October.
 Some days are sunny; some days are cloudy.
 The weather is warm, but you’ll want to bring a wind jacket to keep you comfortable on the boat.
 Water temperature is around 77 F (25 C).

-We will go out and swim with the whales in most conditions; the weather and seas don't seem to affect the whales at all.
-We search for the whales in calm, sheltered bays, open sea — pretty much wherever the day takes us!
+Humpback Swims will go out and swim with the whales in most conditions; the weather and seas don’t seem to affect the whales at all.
+We search for the whales in a calm, sheltered bays, open sea — pretty much wherever the day takes us!